 Scattered reports of connectivity and interface issues.
+The “safe search” option doesn’t work with DuckDuckGo.

 Customer service is not the most supportive.
-This mesh system may struggle with multiple devices connecting to the same units.

-Traditionally, getting WiFi in your home has meant buying a wireless router, managing it through a clunky web-based interface, and hoping you can put it in a place that’s centralized enough to provide coverage everywhere you need it.
+Traditionally, getting WiFi in your home has meant using a wireless router, managing it through a clunky web-based interface, and hoping you can put it in a place that’s centralized enough to provide coverage everywhere you need it.
 And while there are definitely some great wireless routers and extenders out there, there’s a new kid on the home networking block you should meet: mesh networking.

 Mesh networking technology takes a more flexible approach to WiFi: each mesh WiFi system includes multiple identical nodes that you place in key locations, with one attached to your modem.
-Then, when you connect to the internet, the nodes work together to send the data to the one you’re closest to.
+When you connect to the internet, the nodes work together to send the data to the one you’re closest to.
 The best part: it’s all seamless.
 With a mesh WiFi system, you get one giant WiFi network with multiple access points.

 Mesh WiFi systems are also convenient to manage.
 Most include a smartphone app that’s used for everything from setup to administration.
 There are plenty of technical reasons why mesh networks are more effective in most homes, but at the end of the day, what matters most to many users is the convenience they offer.
 Most mesh WiFi systems can be set up in less than 30 minutes.

 If your house is 3,000 square feet or less, you’ll only need a mesh WiFi system with two nodes.
 If it’s between 3,000 and 4,500 square feet, get one with three nodes.
-If you need to cover more space than that, you can buy a mesh WiFi system with up to six nodes.
+If you need to cover more space than that, you can use a mesh WiFi system with up to six nodes.
 (If you’re considering getting more than six nodes, a traditional wireless router with separate wireless access points may work better for you.)

 You’ll need to connect one node to your modem, but after that, you get to decide where the other nodes go.
 Nodes can connect both wirelessly and via Ethernet cable.
 Ideally, each node should go in a spot where you know you need fast internet access.